 Smoke rooftop bar in Barangaroo.
 Image: Tourism New South Wales

-Barangaroo is Sydney’s hottest new development, located in easy walking distance to top attractions like the Sydney Opera House and The Rocks district.
+Barangaroo is Sydney’s hottest new development, located within easy walking distance to top attractions like the Sydney Opera House and The Rocks district.
 Here, you’ll find a number of great restaurants, local artist stalls, and a spectacular nature reserve on the edge of Sydney Harbour featuring sweeping views of the water and skyline.

 6. Royal Botanic Gardens